-A basic check is a criminal record which you can request for yourself, or you may be asked to request a basic check by your employer.
+A basic check is a criminal record check you can request for yourself, or you may be asked to request a basic check by your employer.

 A basic check is £25.